iejMac/video2dataset/examples/distributed_slurm.md

-# video2dataset distributing with pyspark
+# video2dataset distributing with pyspark on a slurm cluster

 Using PySpark for distributing work in video2dataset is preferred for larger datasets.
 Here's how we used it on a slurm cluster to download and process 40M youtube videos.